 Potential for Earning: In some cases, an 18-year-old child may have graduated from high school, but is not attending college or vocational school at all, nor is the child working.
 Absent some medical or other extenuating reason for these circumstances, a judge could agree that support for the adult child should end.

 Military Service: If at age 18, a child enlists in the U.S. military, most courts will agree that the newly minted servicemember has left their parents’ economic orbit and is emancipated.
 In that case, child-support obligation would end.

 Marriage: If a child gets married and permanently moves away from the custodial parent’s residence, it is typically viewed that dependency upon parents for shelter and necessities has ceased.

 Your Divorce Decree: Carefully check over your divorce settlement and child support order.
 For some parents, support orders may terminate automatically if your divorce decree specifies a date, age or circumstance when support stops.

 Does your child fit into one of these categories?
 Wondering if you should apply for child support modification?
 Going through a divorce and wonder if termination language should be added to your settlement?
 We can help.
-Please contact us to schedule your free initial consultation.
+Please contact us to schedule your initial consultation.